 Zoloft can allegedly cause serious birth defects to developing fetuses when ingested during pregnancy.
 These defects include pulmonary atresia, deformed limbs, patent ductus arteriosus, ventricular and septal defects, hypoplastic heart syndrome, aortic and ventricular outflow tract obstruction defects, craniosynostosis, omphalocele, gastroschisis, spina bifida, and cleft palate.
-The lawsuits filed throughout the country allege Pfizer failed to adequately warn patients and healthcare professionals of these risks.
+The lawsuits filed throughout the country allege that Pfizer failed to adequately warn patients and healthcare professionals of these risks.
 Pfizer denies the association.

 Lawsuits alleging birth defects caused by the antidepressant Zoloft/sertraline were consolidated on Tuesday before Judge Cynthia M. Rufe in the U.S. District Court for the Eastern District of Pennsylvania.
 About 92 federal lawsuits – and counting – will be included in this MDL.

 What does this mean for Zoloft birth injury plaintiffs?
-The cases are technically not a class action, but the cases are merged together for discovery on issues that are common to all of the Zoloft birth defect lawsuits.
+The cases are technically not a class action, but the cases are merged together for discovery on issues common to all the Zoloft birth defect lawsuits.
 The upside for individual Zoloft birth defect lawyers is the efficiency of pulling together resources to really discover what Pfizer knew about the harmful effects their drugs had on unborn children whose moms were on Zoloft.

 The judge also did something else I believe was a mistake or the carrying out of bad law.
 These are claims on behalf of children.
 So, in my mind, justice mandates dismissing these cases without prejudice so the child can refile if the science later supports the claim.
 The court found otherwise: